huaminghuangtw/Evergreen-Notes/Permanent-Notes/Everything in life has an opportunity cost.md

 * **List Price:** The actual, direct price to pay for the thing you want.
 The effort, hard work, discipline, and energy required to buy or earn that thing
 * **Real Price:** The List Price, plus _**the hidden, indirect price in the form of the tradeoffs and opportunity cost of the pursuit**_.
 The Real Price incorporates the price of the things you said “no” to by saying “yes” to this one thing.

-There's the List Price (what it costs on the surface) you see, and the Real Price (what you have to give up to get it) you don't.
+There’s the List Price (what it costs on the surface) you see, and the Real Price (what you have to give up to get it) you don’t.

 _There are many things in life that look like a great deal based on the List Price, but a ripoff based on the Real Price.
-Before you go after anything, make sure you're willing to pay both._
+Before you go after anything, make sure you’re willing to pay both._

 ---